HeTM: Transactional Memory for Heterogeneous Systems: Introduction

 Unfortunately, though, developing applications that take full advantage of the raw performance potential of modern massively parallel, heterogeneous architectures is a notoriously hard task.
 This has fostered, over the last year, intense research efforts aimed at developing new abstractions and programming paradigms for reducing the complexity of software development for modern heterogeneous platforms.

 This work focuses on one key problem that arises when developing concurrent applications, whose complexity is exacerbated when considering massively parallel heterogeneous architectures, namely how to regulate access to shared data in a scalable way.

-We tackle this problem by introducing the abstraction of Heterogeneous Transactional Memory (HeTM, pronounced as hey-tee-em).
-The HeTM abstraction stands at the intersection of two well-known paradigms for concurrent programming, i.e., Transactional Memory (TM)~\cite{Herlihy93,Shavit1995STM} and Shared Memory (SM)~\cite{DSM1,DSM}, by providing the illusion of shared memory regions that can be seamlessly accessed by the CPUs and the discrete GPUs of a heterogeneous system and whose concurrent accesses can be synchronized via atomic transactions.
+We tackle this problem by proposing the abstraction of Heterogeneous Transactional Memory (\abstraction).
+The \abstraction abstraction combines two paradigms for concurrent programming, i.e., Transactional Memory (TM)~\cite{Herlihy93,Shavit1995STM} and Shared Memory (SM)~\cite{DSM1,DSM}, by providing the illusion of shared memory regions that are seamlessly accessed by CPUs and GPUs of a heterogeneous system, whose concurrent accesses can be synchronized via atomic transactions.

 A large body of research has been devoted over the last years to investigate efficient implementations of both the TM and SM abstractions.
-On the SM front, several implementations by major industrial players in the heterogeneous computing landscape, e.g., NVIDIA~\cite{Harris2013UM} and OpenAcc~\cite{Farber2016OpenACC}.
-These efforts represent a strong evidence that the industrial world perceives the benefits, in terms of ease of programming, stemming from the adoption of the SM paradigm as compelling.
+Major industrial players in the heterogeneous computing landscape put a considerable amount of effort on implementing the SM abstraction, e.g., NVIDIA's Unified Memory~\cite{Harris2013UM}, which represent a strong evidence that the industrial world perceives the benefits, in terms of ease of programming.
 However, existing SM implementations for heterogeneous systems provide programmers with low-level synchronization primitives, such as atomic operations and locks, exposing programmers to another well-known source of complexity: the need of designing efficient, yet provably correct, techniques to regulate concurrent access to shared data.